wnoizumi/wnoizumi/README.md

 **I'm a Software Engineer from Brazil.**

-### ABOUT ME NOW

-- Senior Software Engineer at GoTo
-- Working on a cool refactoring recommendation tool as part of my research (will be open source soon)

 ### BIO

-I am a seasoned Senior Software Engineer, with a rich academic background including a PhD, MSc, and BS in Informatics.
+I am a seasoned Software Engineer, with a rich academic background including a PhD, MSc, and BS in Informatics.
 My career spans over 13 years in software development, with a significant portion dedicated to teaching.

 My experience is not limited to academia and teaching.
 I have been actively involved in research, development, and consulting projects at the Software Engineering Laboratory at PUC-RIO (LES).
 I have also honed my skills as a developer at GoTo, HSBC GLT, Objective Solutions, and Cwork Sistemas.